 - Apply for a Medical License Online.
 You can expect an answer within approximately seven months.
 You will then be informed of any further requirements.

 After obtaining a medical license in Norway, one can then apply for turnus.
-Once you have completed this, you can apply for (if needed) or apply for a job as a specialist if you have training from elsewhere that is approved.
+Once you have completed this, you can apply for specialty training (if needed) or apply for a job as a specialist if you have training from elsewhere that is approved.

 Finding a Job and Salary